Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 - Cardiac arrest is life-threatening.
 Low blood pressure, seizures, coma, or brain death cannot always be prevented, even with therapeutic hypothermia treatment.

 Care AgreementThe person has the right to help plan his care.
-He must learn about his health condition and how it may be treated.
-The person should discuss treatment options with his caregivers to decide what care he wants to receive.
-He always has the right to refuse treatment.The above information is an educational aid only.
+He or she must learn about his or her health condition and how it may be treated.
+The person should discuss treatment options with his or her healthcare providers to decide what care he or she wants to receive.
+The person always has the right to refuse treatment.The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.